funinkina/QueryMD/README.md

 ![Screenshot](Screenshot.png)

-It uses ChromaDB as a vector database to store the embeddings of your notes and Groq AI interface to query them.
-Embeddings are generated using ChromaDB's built-in embedding model - SentenceTransformer.
+It uses ChromaDB as a vector database to store the embeddings of your notes and Groq AI or OpenAI interface to query them.
+Embeddings are generated using ChromaDB's built-in embedding model - SentenceTransformer and are saved locally only.

 ## Installation
 ### 1. Clone the repository